Active Listening Skills for Software Engineers and Leaders

 Being an active listener can improve communication in a variety of settings, from personal relationships to professional environments.

-- Make eye contact and avoid interrupting
+- Make eye contact and avoid interrupting - Give the speaker your full attention, especially during remote meetings

 Materials Used